angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 The individual form controls are now collected within a group.
 A `FormGroup` instance provides its model value as an object reduced from the values of each control in the group.
-A form control instance has the same properties (such as `value` and `untouched`) and methods (such as `setValue()`) as a form control instance.
+A form group instance has the same properties (such as `value` and `untouched`) and methods (such as `setValue()`) as a form control instance.

 ### Step 2: Associating the FormGroup model and view